Venture Beacon

 - Primary Round – The first priced equity round of a specific class in the traditional venture capital sequence (Series Seed, Series A, Series B, etc.).

-- Qualified Financing Event – A financing event that meets pre-determined criteria and triggers the conversion of convertible securities into equity ownership of the company.
+- Qualified Financing – A financing event that meets pre-determined criteria and triggers the conversion of convertible securities into equity ownership of the company.

 - Series D+ – All priced equity rounds named Series D or later are grouped into Series D+.